If you owe us money, we will send you an Account Payable letter telling you:

 Your payments may be affected

-If the amount owing is not paid by the due date, your Centrelink payment may be reduced to help repay this amount.
+If the amount owing is not paid by the due date, your income support payment may be reduced to help repay this amount.
 You may not be able to get an advance payment until the amount owing is repaid.

 Repayment of Centrelink debts

-If you have any questions about your Centrelink payment being reduced to help repay the amount owing, or you would like to discuss the amount being deducted, please contact us on 1800 076 072.
+If you have any questions about your income support payment being reduced to help repay the amount owing, or you would like to discuss the amount being deducted, please call us on 1800 076 072.
+Indigenous customers can contact a specialist team by calling 1800 138 193.

 If we agree to a lesser repayment rate, this will be for 3 months.
 After this time the rate will be automatically reviewed based on your income and assets.